sinclairzx81/threadbox/readme.md

 ## Transfer
 Denotes a class as being transferrable.
-It enables instance of this class to be marshalled across thread boundaries.
+It enables instances of this class to be marshalled across thread boundaries.
 ```typescript
 import { Transfer } from '@sinclair/threadbox'